Article · Jan 30, 2026

 When does fingerprinting fail, and what do you do about it?

-Three failure modes.
-First, when the source has no stable natural key (truly anonymous events, immutable records with no human-meaningful identifier).
-In this case, fall back to a hash of the entire record content; you'll get exact-duplicate dedup but cannot detect logical re-imports of slightly-modified records.
-Second, when natural-key fields can have whitespace or case variations between exports.
-Normalize aggressively (trim, lowercase, strip punctuation) before hashing.
-Third, when payloads differ for the same key (the "client bug" case from Redis's [SET NX guidance](https://redis.io/tutorials/data-deduplication-with-redis/)).
-The correct behavior there is to surface a conflict error, not to silently overwrite or ignore.
+Two common failure modes.
+First, when the source has no stable natural key (truly anonymous events with no human-meaningful identifier): fall back to hashing the entire record content.
+You get exact-duplicate dedup but cannot detect logical re-imports of slightly-modified records.
+Second, when natural-key fields can have whitespace or case variations between exports: normalize aggressively (trim, lowercase, strip punctuation) before hashing.
+When two source records produce the same fingerprint but differ in payload, surface a conflict error and require operator review.
+Do not silently overwrite or ignore.
+Redis's SET NX guidance is the canonical writeup of why this matters.